 About the project

-The Adferiad Recovery Pembrokeshire Mental Health Community project provides floating support to individuals who are experiencing challenges with their mental health.
+The Adferiad Pembrokeshire Mental Health Community project provides floating support to individuals who are experiencing challenges with their mental health.
 The support is to help people become fully independent within their communities.

 The project has been established for many years and has a very experienced staff team, some of over 20 years working with Adferiad (formerly Hafal).

 Community support enables individuals to access their community through support in acquiring new skills so that they are able to live more independently.

 We offer support based on people’s needs and aspirations.
 This can include support with: